Mark Sanford: 2012

 As early as January 2008, there had been anticipation that Sanford would run for President in 2012, and online support groups had sprung up on social networks like Facebook for a Sanford ticket.

 At the time, the governor neither ruled out nor expressly hinted at a run.
 Further boosting Sanford's profile in advance of a potential candidacy, he was elected as Chairman of the Republican Governors Association in November 2008 and was cited by Michael S. Steele, the chairman of the Republican Party as one of four "rising stars" in the GOP (alongside governors Bobby Jindal of Louisiana, Tim Pawlenty of Minnesota and Sarah Palin of Alaska) in February 2009.
 Sanford also received early support for a presidential run from the Republican Liberty Caucus.

 On February 22, 2009, Sanford declined to rule out a possible presidential bid in 2012, though he professed to have no current plans to run for national office.

 Washington Post blogger Chris Cillizza said that the revelation of the extramarital affair in June 2009 ended Sanford's chances of being a serious candidate in 2012.

 On January 4, 2010, Sanford stated, "If there's anything that's abundantly clear, it's that I ain't running for president," and indicated that he would enter the private sector after his last 11 months as governor.

 2016

-Sanford endorsed Donald Trump in the 2016 presidential election.
+Sanford did not endorse Donald Trump in the 2016 presidential election.

 2020 presidential campaign

 On July 16, 2019, Sanford confirmed that he was interested in challenging Trump for the presidency in 2020, citing "his alarm over the nation's finances" as a reason for doing so.
 He said he would decide on a potential candidacy by September 2, 2019, but postponed it at the last minute because of Hurricane Dorian.
 On September 8, 2019, he formally launched his campaign and declared his candidacy for the Republican nomination on Fox News Sunday.

 On November 12, 2019, Sanford announced that he was suspending his campaign.

+In 2025, the writer Ryan Lizza alleged that Sanford had an affair during the 2020 campaign with Lizza's partner at the time, journalist Olivia Nuzzi.